ccp84/dinogames_react/README.md

 ## Credits

 ### Documentation and additional tutorials
+* I completed Brian Holt's [Intro To React](https://frontendmasters.com/courses/complete-react-v8/) prior to starting this project which introduced me to React 18, ESLint, React Router, and React Query.
 * For setting up routing as I have used the latest version of React and React Router, I followed the tutorial available in the documentation [here](https://reactrouter.com/en/main/start/tutorial)
 * I have used the [Tanstack documentation](https://tanstack.com/query/latest/docs/react/overview) extensively for gudiance on making effective queries in React
 * I have used the [React bootstrap documentation](https://react-bootstrap.github.io/docs/getting-started/introduction/) extensively throughout the project